-Resides in Oklahoma City, OK during the offseason with his wife, Kelsey...Participates in the Autographed Memorabilia Donation, the Autographs for a Cause (donates money to Wings) and the Dreams Come True programs; helped raise money as one of the 30 "Real Men" selected to participate in the American Cancer Society's 'Real Men Wear Pink' Campaign in 2017 and 2018; attended Keeping Kids in the Game; participated in the pregame ceremony prior to the annual Play Ball Weekend and the Baseball Fantasy Camp for Kids, the Tigers Winter Caravan and TigerFest...Named the Tigers nominee for the Roberto Clemente Award in 2018...Attended Deer Creek High School in Edmond, OK and earned First Team All-State honors in 2011 after hitting .436 with six home runs and 43 RBI, and posting a 10-2 record on the mound with a 0.72 ERA and 127 strikeouts.
+Resides in Oklahoma City, Okla. during the offseason with his wife, Kelsey and son, Miles...Participates in the Autographed Memorabilia Donation, the Autographs for a Cause (donates money to Wings) and the Dreams Come True programs; helped raise money as one of the 30 "Real Men" selected to participate in the American Cancer Society's 'Real Men Wear Pink' Campaign in 2017 and 2018; attended Keeping Kids in the Game; participated in the Tigers Winter Caravan...Named the Tigers nominee for the Roberto Clemente Award in 2018...Attended Deer Creek High School in Edmond, Okla. and earned First Team All-State honors in 2011 after hitting .436 with six home runs and 43 RBI, and posting a 10-2 record on the mound with a 0.72 ERA and 127 strikeouts.

 Completed his third season with the Tigers in 2018, making 24 starts...Threw a season-high 8.0 innings in his season debut on April 1 in the first game of the doubleheader vs. Pittsburgh, allowing a run on four hits with three strikeouts…also tossed 8.0 innings on June 28 vs. Oakland...Finished the month of April with a 1-2 record, a 2.76 ERA (29.1IP/9ER) and 22 strikeouts in five starts...Allowed three earned runs-or-less in six-of-seven starts between June 8 and July 8, posting a 3.10 ERA (40.2IP/14ER) and 36 strikeouts over that span...Sidelined from July 20-August 24 with a left oblique strain...Sidelined from September 21-October 29 with a right lateral meniscus tear.